sedouard/dokku-azure/README.md

-# Heroku Meets Azure - The Easiest Way to Deploy Your Rails App
+# Heroku Meets Azure - The Easiest Way to Deploy Your Rails App on Azure

 [Heroku](http://heroku.com) pretty much created the gold standard of Platform as a Service (PaaS) web deployments for open source web stacks based on Ruby, Python, Node and Php.